htenkod/wireless_apps_rnwf02/apps/basic_cloud_demo/readme.md

 <p align="center"><img width="700" src="../../assets/git_bash_prompt.png"></p>

-1. 2 Run the create_initial_setup.sh as shown in the following screenshot.
+1. 2.
+Run the create_initial_setup.sh as shown in the following screenshot.
 It will request the user to provide the domain suffix and common name for Root CA.
 <p align="center"><img width="700" src="../../assets/init_cert_infra.png"></p>

-1. 3 Up on successful execution of above command, following 3 new folders will be created!
+1. 3.
+Up on successful execution of above command, following 3 new folders will be created!
 <p align="center"><img width="700" src="../../assets/cert_infra_folders.png"></p>

 Device Certificate

-1. 4 Run the create_device_certificate.sh to create individual device certificate.
+1. 4.
+Run the create_device_certificate.sh to create individual device certificate.
 It requests the user to provide Subordinate/Intermediate CA folder name and a unique device id (Common Name).
+Make a note :memo: of device ID or common name to later use in Azure configuration.
 <p align="center"><img width="700" src="../../assets/dev_cert_cmd.png"></p>